airbytehq/airbyte/docs/integrations/sources/pushnews.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
-3. On the Set up the source page, enter the name for the Punk-API connector and select **Punk-API** from the Source type dropdown.
+3. On the Set up the source page, enter the name for the Pushnews connector and select **Pushnews** from the Source type dropdown.
-4. Enter your dummy `api_key`.
+4. Enter your `api_key`.
 5. Enter the params configuration if needed.
 Supported params are: start_date, status, force_update_stats
 6. Click **Set up source**.